 First home owners may be eligible for stamp duty concessions depending on their relevant state or territory government.

-For a $600,000 property to live in (and you aren't a first home buyer), you could pay up to $23,000 on stamp duty.
+For a $600,000 property to live in (and you aren't a first home buyer), you could pay up to $23,000 on stamp duty depending on the state.
 Visit our stamp duty calculator to find out how much you'll be required to pay.

 Purchasing a home is a significant milestone in life, but securing a home loan can sometimes be a daunting process.
 Especially if you’re unsure what you need to do to guarantee you’ll actually be granted the green tick of approval at the end.